virtual-labs/exp-functions-random-variables-iiith/experiment/aim.md

 # Aim of the Experiment on Functions of Random Variables

-The goal of this experiment is to explore and understand the characteristics and behavior of functions of random variables (FRVs).
+The goal of this experiment is to explore and understand the characteristics and behavior of functions of random variables.
 Specifically, the experiment aims to:

 1. **Determine the Range and PMF of Transformed Variables:**
    - Identify the range $R_Y$ for the transformed variable $Y = g(X)$.
    - Calculate the probability mass function (PMF) $P_Y(y)$ for $Y$ based on the PMF of $X$.

-2. **Examine Different Perspectives on FRVs:**
+2. **Examine Different Perspectives:**
    - **First Perspective:** View $Y$ as a mapping from the probability space $\Omega$ to the real numbers $R_Y$.
    - **Second Perspective:** Consider $Y$ as the output of a system where $X$ is the input and $g(\cdot)$ is the transformation function.